port

 Meals included

 First is one of the grandest of all Rome's monuments and the symbol of Rome's eternity -- the Colosseum.
 Inside this magnificent amphitheatre, it is easy to imagine the splendor of ancient Rome.
 From one of the great viewpoints, you will see this enormous arena that once featured 76 numbered entrances, marble seats and subterranean passages where animals and equipment were hidden from view.
-Leaving the Colosseum, you will pass the imposing Arch of Constantine erected to commemorate Constantine's victory over Maxentius.
-You will also see the magnificent Roman Forum, religious, political and commercial center of the Roman Empire.

 A short drive brings you to a restaurant to savor a lunch of local Italian cuisine.